adammaus/adammaus.github.io/index.md

 ---
 {%- assign date_format = site.minima.date_format | default: "%b %-d, %Y" -%}

-I'm a software developer based at the University of Wisconsin - Madison and moonlight as a Wisconsin Master Naturalist, Volunteer, and Researcher.
+I'm a software developer at the University of Wisconsin - Madison and moonlight as a Wisconsin Master Naturalist, Volunteer, and Researcher.

 <hr />